Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Determinism presupposes that human beings are no different, at their core, than a ball bouncing down a hill.
 Throw someone at any situation at a given time, speed, and with a lifetime's worth of prior causes and experiences, and they'll react in ways which are determined by those prior causes and experiences.
 The hard determinist suggests that human behavior is unpredictable today not because it's fundamentally so, but because we don't have the computing power — either inherently or technologically — to crunch the numbers on how they'll react.

 Given a sufficiently powerful computer, or a set of precogs, and you could know the future in quite the same way as we know the past.
 Indeed, such a worldview suggests that from the moment of the Big Bang, the universe has played out, and will continue to play out, in the only way it ever could have.
-It's almost as if existence is reading out a script and each of us is only a player in a pre-planned drama 14-billion-years in the making.
+It's almost as if existence is reading out a script and each of us is only a player in a pre-planned drama 14 billion years in the making.

-Of course, quantum mechanics throws something of a wrench in this way of thinking.
+Of course, quantum mechanics throw something of a wrench in this way of thinking.
 There appears to be a certain amount of uncertainty built into nature when you drill down to the very small.
 However, there is an argument to be made that the quantum gap in our understanding is just that, rather than true randomness.
 Whether that is borne out remains to be seen.
 It might also be true that quantum randomness fades away in macroscopic systems, as certainly seems to be the case when we look at stellar systems and galaxies.
 The question then becomes which side of the boundary human beings reside in.

 If we accept that we are purely material objects — that we are not fundamentally different from anything else in the universe, however chemically complex we may be — then it stands to reason that our actions are as predictable as anything else.
 That would mean that, eventually, we may need to reckon with predicting crime and all of the moral quandaries that come with it.